 The Company was successful in securing a loan of \$1,410,270 during the second quarter of 2020 from the Small Business Administration via the PPP/CARES Act program which further bolstered the Company's cash reserves.
 This loan was forgiven in the first quarter of 2021 and leaves the Company essentially debt free other than the normal course of business equipment and insurance financing as reflected in Note 3 to these financial statements.
-The Company has also been successful in increasing its working capital surplus after receiving proceeds in 2021 of \$4,500,000 and more recently, in the first quarter of 2022, receiving net proceeds of approximately \$5,500,000 from the successful sales of common stock under the Company's "shelf registration" statement as previously mentioned.
-This gives us the capital required to fund the fundamental business changes that we are executing including organization, product alignment and market focus and maintenance of our business strategy overall.
+The Company has also been successful in increasing its working capital surplus after receiving proceeds in 2021 of \$4.5 million from the issuance of Series C Convertible Preferred Stock as well as in the first quarter of 2022, receiving net proceeds of approximately \$5.5 million from the successful sales of common stock under the Company's "shelf registration" statement as previously mentioned.
+More recently, the company was successful in raising approximately \$3.2 million of net proceeds from the issuance of Series D Convertible Preferred and common stock.

+This gives us the capital required to fund the fundamental business changes that we are executing including organization, product alignment and market focus and maintenance of our overall business strategy.
 In addition, management has been taking and continues to take actions including, but not limited to, elimination of certain costs that do not contribute to short term revenue, and re-aligning both management and staffing with a focus on improving certain skill sets necessary to build growth and profitability and focusing product strategy on opportunities that are likely to bear results in the relatively short term.
 During 2021, management took further significant actions including reorganizing our engineering and technical teams and selectively improving organizational efficiency to effectively grow the business in concert with the influx of business won in late 2021 and early 2022.
-Upon completion of the 2022 Offering, management has raised sufficient working capital to meet its needs for the next 12-months without the need to raise further capital.
-The Company had experienced a significant slowdown in closing new projects due to cautious actions by current and potential clients as a result of COVID-19 but this appears to be abating as
+The Company had experienced a significant slowdown in closing new projects due to cautious actions by current and potential clients as a result of COVID-19 but this appears to be abating as time passes.
+We continue to be successful in identifying new business opportunities and are focused on maintaining a backlog of projects.

 Management believes that, at this time, the conditions in our market space with ongoing contract delays, the consequent need to procure certain materials in advance of a binding contract and the additional time needed to execute on new contracts previously reported have put a strain on our cash reserves.
-However, recent events including an approximate \$5.5 million injection of funds from the 2022 Offering, significant recent orders and the overall stabilization of the business indicate that there is no longer substantial doubt for the Company to continue as a going concern for a period of twelve months from the issuance of this report.
+However, recent events including an approximate \$9 million injection of gross funds from the 2022 Offerings, significant recent orders and the overall stabilization of the business indicate that there is no longer substantial doubt for the Company to continue as a going concern for a period of twelve months from the issuance of this report.
 We will continue executing the plan to grow our business and eventually achieve profitability without the requirement to raise additional capital for existing operations for 2022 although we may do so to fund selective opportunities that may arise.
-Management has extensively evaluated our requirements for the next 12 months and has determined that the Company currently has sufficient cash to operate for at least that period.
+Management has extensively evaluated our requirements for the next 12 months from the issuance date of this report and has determined that the Company currently has sufficient cash to operate for at least that period.